PhenixTechOps/examples/README.md

 ## How to use

+Run this code using:

-- A webserver or localhost to run examples.
+- A webserver or localhost, or
-- Run on JSFiddle.
+- JSFiddle.

 # Instructions

-- each example requires a token.
-You can acquire a token from the customer portal.
+- Each example requires a token.
+You can create a token from the Phenix Customer Portal or using the [Phenix EdgeAuth SDK](https://github.com/PhenixRTS/EdgeAuth).
-- v1 publishing example requires an auth token as well as publishing token.
+- The v1 publishing example requires an auth token as well as publishing token.

 ## Help

-Please use slack if you have any questions.
+Please contact Phenix via Slack if you have any questions.

 ## Authors